Delview Secondary School: History

-Academics and Electives
+Curriculum

 Delview offers a wide range of academic classes to its students.
-The programs listed below are only for academic courses available during the school day.

 Delview's elective courses depend on the interest in the course, with a wide range of choices as well.
 Grade 8's do not get to choose their own electives for their first year at Delview, but instead go through a full rotation of all of the electives offered at Delview for three weeks each.

 Electives are organized into Fine Arts and Applied Skills (ADST) for Grade 8s, until students can choose their own electives in Grade 9.

 Delview operated on a two-semester timetable, consisting of 8 courses total over both semesters, with 4 courses a day, labelled as blocks A, B, C and D.

-Innovation 10

-Innovation 10 is a special course offered only at Delview, co-taught by teachers Mr. Kung and Mr. Turpin.
+The school offers a special course called Innovation 10, the only school to offer it.
 It is a cross-curricular course covering Science 10, Social Studies 10, and English 10 along with an Independent Directed Study (IDS) elective all together.
 Students are part of a cohort of students meeting every day for two consecutive blocks during the semester (students completing the course will earn credit for 4 courses in 2 blocks which adds up to 2 extra blocks in their schedules).

-The majority of activities combines aspects of the three academic areas.
-Students learn about topics varying from cosmology and Canadian Confederation, to the writing of character origin stories and creation myths, all learned by doing hands-on projects and using critical thinking.

-Students have produced many memorable projects from this course, such as publishing books, doing interviews, and having heated debates.
-Students have created podcasts covering eating disorders, air pollution, racism, ocean waste and homelessness, as well as written published books such as The March of Humanity, The World (Almost) Sucks, and More Than the Sum of Our Parts: A Student Understanding of Mental Health.

-Athletics
+Sport and extracurricular activities

-Delview Secondary offers a number of athletic programs, but all of the programs depend on student enrollment, which means programs change depending on interest.
+Delview Secondary offers a number of sports programs including athletics, soccer, volleyball, basketball, wrestling and badminton.

-For the 2025–26 fall season (Sept–Nov), Delview offers boys junior and senior soccer, as well as grade 8, junior, and senior boys and girls volleyball teams.

-For the 2025–26 winter season (Nov–Apr), Delview offers grade 8, junior, and senior boys and girls basketball teams as well as a co-ed wrestling program.

-For the 2025–26 spring season (Apr-May), Delview offers grade 8/junior and senior badminton teams, girls junior and senior soccer teams, a track and field team (co-ed), an ultimate co-ed team, and a ball hockey co-ed team.

-The athletics director for 2025–2026 is Mr. Kent Laubman.

-Clubs and activities

-Clubs

-Delview has many clubs in its community of around 700 students, which vary depending on leadership and interest.

-Some existing clubs at Delview as of 2023 are:
+The school also has a variety of extracurricular clubs: